2017 Regional/Water District Issues Forum

 The Farm Bill reauthorization directly impacts the main source of funding for the Rural Utilities Service.
 This briefing will provide attendees with the initiatives being considered as this process takes over the next year.
 These provisions can establish the parameters to benefit or hinder rural district funding and operations.
 Kevin Baily is one of the key staff in crafting the next Farm Bill and Keith Heard has played an integral role in passing the last five Farm Bill reauthorizations.

-- Kevin Baily, Professional Staff, Senate Committee on Agriculture, Nutrition and Forestry
+- Darin Guries, senior professional staff member US Senate Committee on Agriculture, Nutrition & Forestry

 - Keith Heard, former Chief of Staff to Senate Appropriations Committee Chairman Thad Cochran (R-MS)

 4:30pm – 5:00pm – “Drinking Water Affordability Act” Briefing

 Is the congress starting to look at affordability in the regulatory process?

 - Jason Isakovic, Legislative Director, Representative Latta (R-OH)

 8:00am – 8:30am – NRWA Products and Services Portfolio

 - Matt Holmes, Deputy CEO, NRWA